GRRL Security Policies

 An unattended child is any young person using the library facility unaccompanied by a responsible adult or left alone in one part of the library while the adult is in another.

-A vulnerable child is an unattended child whose safety or well-being could be endangered either in the building, or if they were to leave the library.
+A vulnerable child is an unattended child whose safety or well-being could be compromised either in the building, or if they were to leave the library.

 Because children develop and mature at different rates, there is no particular age at which all children are ready to cope with the variety of circumstances they may face alone in the library.
 Library staff must use their judgment and discretion in determining whether or not an unattended child is vulnerable or at risk.